 AT&T has recently announced that it will move non-network workloads to Microsoft Azure by 2024.
 US Department of Defense also chose to go with Microsoft.
 In addition to these, Businesses across the globe are either adopting services provided by these companies or hosting their business-critical applications with these cloud providers (AWS, GCP or Ali Baba) to reduce their non-essential costs.
 Certifications provided by these cloud providers bypass the degree requirements, again for the masses to make a living without having degrees.

 Then we have Google and Apple with their phones, operating systems and app stores, creating altogether a new opportunity that does not require masses to hold a degree.

 All these new markets and opportunities being created at blitz-scale require an internet connection fast enough to stream videos from certified and non-certified courses.
 Anyone can learn anything and make themselves a productive member of society.

 If Covid-19 has done anything, it has accelerated the consolidation of power by these Big Tech i.e. Amazon, Apple, Facebook, Google, Microsoft.

-This time around though, the everyday life is being dominated by a tiny screen that fits in the back pocket of your jeans.
+This time around though, everyday life is being dominated by a tiny screen that fits in the back pocket of your jeans.

 This time around though, the market is global and there are Chinese companies like Ali Baba and Baidu.
-Chinese companies that are catering for one sixth of world population directly and almost the rest of the world indirectly.
+Chinese companies that are catering for one-sixth of the world population directly and almost the rest of the world indirectly.
 Applying the fate of Bell Labs or Standard Oil would effectively give Chinese companies time and with the capital behind them they should be able to mark their presence globally.